w3f/educhain/docs/xcm.md

 In Polkadot, a parachain can use the relay chain’s token (such as DOT or PAS) as its native currency.
 This is achieved by treating the relay chain as the *reserve location* for the token, and using XCM to move balances between the relay chain and parachain.

+A sovereign account represents the parachain on the relay chain, which is where the tokens are "reserved" while in use on the parachain.
+You can view EduChain's [sovereign account here.](https://paseo.subscan.io/account/13YMK2dtwE9kmdYK7XbBYiTJrVnTbSVFiYNqzNTAv3USGFWf)

 ### How it works

 - When a user transfers tokens from the relay chain to the parachain, the tokens are locked (“reserved”) on the relay chain and minted on the parachain.